perfectline/locale_routing/README.markdown

 It taps into the route recognition and generation methods and checks or adds the locale when nessecary.

 The plugin loads its available locales from Rails default I18N class.
-For every request, it checks if the firs 2 characters of the parameters part in the URL match any of the locale definitions exposed by I18n.available_locales.
+For every request, it check the configured part the URL match any of the locale definitions exposed by I18n.available_locales.
-IF a locale string is found, the application I18n.locale is changed and the locale is passed via params[:locale].
+If a locale string is found, the application I18n.locale is changed and the locale is passed via params[:locale].

 Access to mapped URLs is wrapped also, the current I18n.locale is always prepended to the generated URLs parameters.
 Additionally you can pass a {:locale => "en} option to your link helpers, which will inject the given locale into the output URL.